focus32/focus32/README.md

-- 👋 Hi, I’m @focus32
+# 👋 Hi, I’m @focus32
-- 👀 I’m interested in ...
+- 👀 I’m interested in making public contest
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computing functions
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with this platform
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 focus32/focus32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.